 El Corral Mexican Restaurant. (update: we went here a second time, and the service wasn’t great.
 This might be a hit or miss kinda place).
 Good Mexican food – Dan liked the Mole, and I liked the huevos rancheros, both of which are our favorite dishes.
 The other food we tried was just normal Mexican food.
 Less expensive than Patron (but El Corral charges for second fills of the chip basket).

 Joe’s Wood Fired Pizza.
 Great hand made pizza, pita sandwiches, with wonderful friendly service.
 I loved the Taco Pizza I had, pictured below, and we have heard wonderful things about the Greek salad here!

-Basil Cafe.
+Basil Cafe (Now CLOSED).
 So good.
 Asian food.
 We have been there a couple of times and I can’t get past the special of Thai Coconut Prawns.
 Dan has tried a couple of dishes, and we took guests there.
 Always a winner!
 And the service is friendly and laid back!

 Bayview Farmer’s Market.
 Technically not a restaurant, the Farmer’s Market is open on Saturdays.
 It’s one of my favorite Farmer’s Markets, and is always brimming with fresh fruits, veggies, friendly people, tasty treats, and cute dogs on leashes.
 There are places to grab a bite to eat as well as fresh produce to buy from the market.
 They also have artists selling their crafts.

 The Taproom at Bayview Corner.
 “Showcases craft beer and cider selections in a community atmosphere, providing a comfortable locale for locals and visitors alike.”
 The service here is friendly and laid back, and the selection of beers is superb!
 They serve sandwiches, soups, crab cakes, and some yummy stuff.
 I loved the BLT with crab cakes (hold the bacon on mine, please), even if it was a bit expensive.